thumbliner/thumbliner/art.md

 ---

+> “A game is a series of interesting choices.”<br>
+> — Sid Meier

+---

 ## **Heroes / Helden / Héros - EP** by David Bowie
 ### You Pick
 <iframe allow="encrypted-media *; fullscreen *; clipboard-write"